Extremal graphical modeling with latent variables via convex optimization: Latent H usler--Reiss models and the eglatent method

 In the case of extremes, a sparse subgraph $\mathcal{G}_0$ and the presence of only a few latent variables in the model translate to a latent \HR{} model with matrix $\Theta_O$ being sparse, the matrix $\Theta_{OH}\Theta_{H}^{-1}\Theta_{HO}$ being low-rank, and thus the observed precision matrix $\tilde{\Theta}$ being decomposed as a sparse plus low-rank matrix having zero row sums.
 Notice that the matrix $\tilde{\Theta}$ will generally be dense due to the additional low-rank term $\Theta_{OH}\Theta_{H}^{-1}\Theta_{HO}$, highlighting how the latent variables induce many confounding dependencies among the observed variables (see Figure~\ref{fig:graphs_mot}), and how structure learning procedures that impose sparsity on the precision matrix $\tilde{\Theta}$ will generally not perform well.

 In summary, we can cast the problem of learning a latent \HR{} graphical model as obtaining a sparse plus low-rank decomposition of the precision matrix $\tilde{\Theta}$ of the observed variables.
 The sparse component provides the residual graphical structure of the observed variables after accounting for the latent variables, the rank of the low-rank component provides the number of latent variables, and the overall sum provides a compact model of the observed variables that can be used for downstream tasks.
-In the following section, we propose a convex optimization procedure to accurately estimate each of these components from data. \begin{remark} In the setting where the observed and latent variables are jointly Gaussian, \cite{Chand2012} also models the precision matrix among the observed variables as a sum of a sparse and a low-rank matrix.
+In the following section, we propose a convex optimization procedure to accurately estimate each of these components from data.

+Finally, we note that in the setting where the observed and latent variables are jointly Gaussian, \cite{Chand2012} also models the precision matrix among the observed variables as a sum of a sparse and a low-rank matrix.
 Analogous to our setting, the sparse component encodes the subgraph of the observed variables and the low-rank component encodes the effect of the latent variables on the observed variables.
 An important distinguishing feature with our extremal setting however is that in the Gaussian context, the resulting sum is {not constrained} to have zero row sum.
-As we describe in Section~\ref{sec:inference}, the additional subspace constraint in our extremal setting results in a different estimation procedure and assumptions for statistical consistency. \end{remark}
+As we describe in Section~\ref{sec:inference}, the additional subspace constraint in our extremal setting results in a different estimation procedure and assumptions for statistical consistency.